Pathoschild/canimod.github.io/guides/creating-a-mod.md

 ---
 layout: default
-title: SMAPI config file
+title: Creating a SMAPI mod
 ---

+This is a work in progress.

-# So, you want a config file
+## Creating a config file
 SMAPI comes with a built in config class (which uses json).
 Most of it is automatic, but there are a few things you need to do.
 This guide assumes you understand c# to a certain degree.

 1. Make sure you have a working mod - i.e, has a properly written manifest.json and Entry() method.